colinbull/colinbull.github.io/talks/Intro_to_typeproviders/slides/index.md

 Using the lego data and script provided

-1. Find the lego set with the most distinct parts
+1. Find how the size of lego sets have grown over time?
-2. Find how the size of lego sets have grown over time?
+2. Find the lego set with the most distinct parts?
-3. Plot 2. on a graph.
+3. Plot 1. on a graph.

 ***